shaisachs/the-check/README.md

 They ate for a bit in comfortable quiet.

 Around them the park hummed along in its usual patchy harmony - traffic muffled by distance, children laughing too loudly from somewhere near the fountain, birds competing for scraps on the path.
-The wind moved the leaves of the seventh tree in soft, intermittent breaths, shading first Mathi, then Alma, then both at once.
+The wind moved the leaves of the fifth tree in soft, intermittent breaths, shading first Mathi, then Alma, then both at once.

 After a while, Alma wiped her mouth with a napkin and asked, “Did you get reassigned to a bunch of teams that made no sense today?”